Brownserve-UK/Brownserve.PSTools/.docs/Module/Public/Invoke-NativeCommand.md

 ```

 ### -SuppressOutput
-If specified will suppress command output
+If specified will stop the command outputting to host, useful when running very verbose commands that can quickly fill up build logs etc.

 ```yaml
 Type: SwitchParameter